Professor Kevin W Burton – Professor of Geochemistry.

 Kevin’s research interests bring together a number of interrelated disciplines within the earth and environmental sciences - all linked by the use of isotopes and trace elements, measured using mass spectrometric techniques, to determine absolute timescales and to trace chemical sources through processes that range from planetary differentiation and mantle melting to continental weathering and erosion.

-Manager of the Source Rock and Sulfide Geochronology and Geochemistry Laboratory
+Source Rock and Sulfide Geochronology and Geochemistry Laboratory Professor

 Professor Dave Selby – Professor of Earth Science